I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 to deduplicate, it iterates through the binding

-to obtain the state dependencies, DOM elements, and side-effect functions to get new elements, then checks whether the references of the new and old elements are the same to update DOM nodes and whether to delete old DOM nodes.
+to obtain the state dependencies, DOM elements, and side effect functions to get new elements, then checks whether the references of the new and old elements are the same to update DOM nodes and determine whether to remove old DOM nodes.

 Finally, it assigns the current _val